miracuse/miracuse.github.io/docs/gameplay/kits.md

 # Kits

-**Kits** are special abilities tied to a character's Subclass.
+**Kits** are special abilities tied to a character's [Class](../classes/index.md).
 Players can equip up to four Kits at any given time, and can change their Kits whenever their characters rest.

 {% include example_kit.html %}